 The Executive Committee (the data controller) will provide you with details of any automated decision making, together with information about the logic involved and the significance and consequences of the processing for you.

 If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

 11. Contact Details

-To exercise all relevant rights, queries or complaints please in the first instance contact the Secretary of Dunsford Singers, Jane Inwood, using the contact form on this website.
+To exercise all relevant rights, queries or complaints please in the first instance contact the Secretary of Dunsford Singers, Jan Middleton, using the contact form on this website.